 337. Behavioral Ecology.
 (BWR)

 Behavioral ecology is an integrative discipline that synthesizes ecology, evolution and physiology into the study of the origin and persistence of behaviors.
 We will study the fitness consequences of behavior, with particular attention to the study of adaptation, sexual selection, evolutionary tradeoffs and constraints and life histories.
 We will examine the interplay between proximate control and ultimate consequences of behavior.
 The course will focus heavily on peer-reviewed literature.
-Prerequisite: Bio 110 and permission of instructor.
+Prerequisite: BIO 110.
 Same as BFB 337.

 340. Plant Ecology.
 (N) (BWR)

 An exploration of plant ecology, organized by four applied themes: global atmospheric change, air pollution and acid deposition, deer-forest interactions, and invasive species.
 Classes will involve lectures, primary literature discussions, field trip discussions, and seminars by invited speakers.
 The laboratory will include research projects and field trips.
 Prerequisites: BIO 220.
 Same as ENE 340.

 341. Neurochemistry.
 (N) (BWR)

 An introduction to neurochemistry focusing on cellular and membrane neurochemistry, intercellular and intracellular signaling and neuronal and whole-brain metabolism, with student-driven special topics in development, disease and/or behavior.
 Current research in these areas will be emphasized through student seminars.
 Laboratory includes a research project in neurochemistry designed, proposed, pursued and disseminated by small research teams.
-Prerequisites: BIO/BFB 240 or BIO 230 or BFB 302 and permission of the instructor.
+Prerequisite: BIO/BFB 240 or BIO 230 or BFB 302.
 Same as BFB 341.

 342. Forest Ecosystems.
 (N) (BWR)

 A course in basic and applied forest ecology, with particular emphasis on the organization and dynamics of forest communities, ecosystems and landscapes.
 Topics include forest environments, tree physiology and growth, ecosystem productivity, biogeochemistry, disturbance regimes, regeneration processes and the history of eastern North American forests.
 The laboratory includes local field trips and projects lasting one to several weeks.
 Two lecture/discussions and one lab weekly.
 Prerequisites: BIO110, BIO220.
 Same as ENE 342.